 The talks are provided through an organisation called Dharmaseed.
 While they are free of charge we are invited to express our gratitude for the recorded teachings by offering donations (Dana).
 The tradition of Dana in Buddhism is an acknowledgement of our interconnectedness and interdependence.
 Details on how to give Dana can be found at www. dharmseed.org/donation

-This month’s talk recorded talk is given by Joseph Goldstein and is on ‘Right Speech’.
+December’s recorded talk was given by Joseph Goldstein and is on ‘Right Speech’.
 David from our group who chose this talk says: “Buddhism offers some recommendations on ‘right speech’.
 It also suggests that practicing these is central to all aspects of our life.
 But applying right speech to our personal lives is not easy.
 How do we communicate with care, honesty & meaning?
 This follows our November talk on ethical living.”
 The talk was given at Insight Meditation Society – Forest Refuge : May 6th 2009 at IMS – Forest Refuge and lasts for 56:39.

 November’s recorded talk was given by Donald Rothberg.
 It is called Ethical Practice 1 – An Introduction.
 The talks explores the meaning of ethical practice – its relationship to meditation and wisdom practice, how it is more a training than a following of external principles, how there are individual, relational, and social dimensions to our ethical practice, and how it can deepen for us.
 There’s a brief overview of the five lay precepts and a taking of the precepts.

 David from our group chose this talk and says, “Buddhism offers 5 principles for an ethical life.
 It also suggests that practising these principles is as important as practising mediation.
 But applying ethics to our personal and social life often brings up many challenges.”

 The talk was given at Spirit Rock Meditation Centre on 01.10.14 and lasts for 58:11.